uiowa/uiowa_tracker/README.md

    - help
    - path/to/node/node

-3. To delete all tracking data from the database, click 'Clear tracking log' under the 'Administer Database' fieldset and click 'OK' in the confirmation window.
+3. To delete all tracking data from the database, click 'Clear tracking log' under the 'Operations' fieldset and click 'OK' in the confirmation window.

 ## Maintainers